aabiddanda/haplotype-phasing/README.md

 * Arjun Biddanda (@aabiddanda)

-This was largely built while @aabiddanda was employed by 54Gene, but has been released with an MIT Licence.
+This pipeline was largely built while @aabiddanda was employed by 54Gene, but has been released with an MIT Licence.

 ## Usage